ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 *dead lock*.
 Under normal circumstances, the sequence of locking the files is deterministic, so either all locks can be requested or another program will be served first.
-But several programs with different mount point configurations running at the same time can cause a disaster.
+But several programs with different mountpoint configurations running at the same time can cause a disaster.
 The problem gets even worse, because `kdb mount` is unable to detect such situations.
-Every specific mount point configuration for itself is trouble-free.
+Every specific mountpoint configuration for itself is trouble-free.

-But still a dead lock can arise when multiple programs run with different mount point configurations.
+But still a dead lock can arise when multiple programs run with different mountpoint configurations.
 Suppose we have a program `A` which uses the backends `B1` and `B2` that requests locks for the files `F1` and `F2`.
-Then the mount point configuration is changed.
+Then the mountpoint configuration is changed.
 The user removes `B1` and introduces `B3`.  `B3` is in a different path mounted after `B2`, but also accesses the same file `F1`.
 The program `B` starts after the mount point configuration is changed.
 So it uses the backends `B2` and `B3`.